ONGOD6/bit-brains/eips/EIP-0001-picklepunks-standard.md

 ## Immutability

-Once minted, Pickle Punks metadata and supply are immutable.
+Once minted, NODE PICKLES metadata and supply are immutable.

 The collection supply cannot exceed the maximum cap.